 Prince Rahim was, of course, following a dyed-in-the-wool family tradition when he asked the catwalk queen to marry him.
 Not only did his father marry British-born model Sally Crocker-Poole but his grandfather married Rita Hayworth and his great-grandfather took Miss France as his fourth wife.

 Marie-Chantal Miller, Crown Princess of Greece

-With boarding school in Gstaad and a stint working for Andy Warhol as a 16-year-old intern in New York, Marie-Chantal Miller's world was one of opportunity.
+Though born in London, Marie-Chantal was an American citizen, before renouncing her citizenship in 2011.
+With boarding school in Gstaad and a stint working for Andy Warhol as a 16-year-old intern in New York, her world was one of opportunity.
 The daughter of an American tycoon and an Ecuadorian beauty, she dipped into art history, singing and breeding horses – and then she met her match, Crown Prince Pavlos of Greece.

 Their first encounter was engineered by a mutual friend – a blind date that had been in the cards for a year and a half.
 As it approached, Marie-Chantal got cold feet but, unable to call it off, she had no choice but to take her seat next to the handsome Pavlos at dinner.
 “It was love at first sight,” she told Vanity Fair.
 "I knew that he was the person I would marry.”

 Pavlos, it turned out, felt the same and two years later he proposed to his Princess-to-be on a ski lift in Gstaad.
 Their London wedding boasted the largest congregation of royals in the city since Queen Elizabeth's 1947 wedding to Prince Philip.

 "I bring all this energy and he gives me all this calm," she said, explaining the successful dynamics of their partnership.